Card transaction data: Transaction descriptors and merchant identification

+to transaction records to identify merchants and classify transactions.

+Merchant identification and transaction enrichment

+Financial institutions and specialised data providers may process transaction records to identify the merchant associated with a payment and add contextual information to the original transaction data.
+Mastercard describes this type of processing as transaction enrichment, in which transaction data can be standardised, categorised and supplemented with information about merchants and other entities.

+Transaction enrichment may involve matching a transaction descriptor or merchant identifier to a known merchant record, resolving variations in business names, and distinguishing between entities associated with a transaction.
+Depending on the data available and the purpose of the processing, the resulting record may include a standardised merchant name, business category, geographic location, brand or other merchant attributes.

+The enriched information can be used to present transaction records in a more recognisable format, support transaction categorisation and provide additional context about spending.
+It may also be used in systems that analyse transaction histories or classify transactions according to the merchant or type of purchase.

 Uses

 Transaction data, especially for credit card use is being turned into a revenue stream and being sold for digital advertising and other marketing efforts by many credit card companies.
 This is not always clear or shared between the companies and their consumers.
 When asked, Google refuses to disclose who and how these data are being analyzed.
 Information is shown that their undisclosed partner companies had access to 70 percent of transactions for credit and debit cards in the United States.
 The data collected is often kept anonymous and aggregate yet it can still define users within a specific ZIP code region for certain types purchases.
 This information allows for an analysis of the type of consumers found within a specific region and if there are any similarities.
 This information is then beneficial to companies or stores as it provides data on the kind of consumer they are targeting and how to be successful to increase their revenue in sales.
 Allowing for statistics to be gathered and marketing targeted in a more broad manner rather than based on consumer's personal transactions.
 Due to privacy concerns, companies such as MasterCard have refrained from sharing more detailed data on a more individual basis.
 Some companies such as MasterCard are planning on combining their card transaction data with purchase history and loyalty cards.
 Allowing for a more defined collection of statistical data of consumer buying and spending habits, this data is collected from real purchases which makes it reliable.